Travel guide

 It depends on the area.
 In Gaborone, Maun, and Kasane, there is stable 4G, but within the Okavango Delta, Chobe, or Makgadikgadi, coverage is very limited or nonexistent.
 You will depend on the lodge's Wi-Fi or be disconnected.
 That's why it's advisable to download maps and content before entering the parks.

 It is highly recommended.
-Botswana is outside the European Union and African roaming is usually very expensive.
-With an eSIM, you have internet in cities and safari bases at a fixed price, with no surprises on your bill, and you keep your Spanish number to receive important SMS and calls.
+Botswana is outside the European Union, and African roaming is usually very expensive.
+With an eSIM, you have internet in cities and safari bases at a fixed price, with no surprises on your bill, and you keep your Spanish number active to receive important SMS and calls.

 Which operators does an eSIM use in Botswana?

-When should I activate the Botswana eSIM?
+When should I activate my Botswana eSIM?

 Conclusion